 - Retreaver Campaign Triggered Webhooks

-Retreaver webhooks are used to forward any tags that were associated with a caller into another platform using HTTP requests.
-These HTTP requests deliver packaged information to various endpoints which are then used to trigger various actions using APIs, scripts or online utilities.
+Campaign webhook's are created inside a Retreaver campaign which are used to forward any data that was associated with a call into another platform using HTTP requests.
+These HTTP requests deliver packaged information to various endpoints which can be used to trigger various actions using APIs, scripts or online utilities.

 Troubleshooting Publisher Postback Webhooks